The Coherence of Linguistic Communities Orderly Heterogeneity and Social Meaning

 PART II.
 METHODOLOGICAL ADVANCES IN THE STUDY OF COHERENCE

 4. What’s in a Lect?
 Coherence in Phonetic and Grammatical Variation

 James A. Walker, Michol F. Hoffman, and Miriam Meyerhoff

 5. Measuring change in lectal coherence across real- and apparent-time

 Karen V. Beaman and Konstantin Sering

-Looking for covariation in Heritage Italian in Toronto
+6. Looking for covariation in heritage Italian in Toronto

 Naomi Nagy and Timothy Gadanidis

-PART 4: PERCEPTUAL APPROACHES TO THE STUDY OF COHERENCE
+PART IV: PERCEPTUAL APPROACHES TO THE STUDY OF COHERENCE

 Anne-Sophie Ghyselen and Stefan Grondelaers